silver-sat/Radio_Board/doc/Board_layout.md

 _Figure 1: Board layout_

 # SAMD21
 The SAMD21 is an approximately 48 MHz SAMD21-based processor inspired by the [Adafruit Metro M0 Express](https://www.adafruit.com/product/3505).
 It is compatible with the Metro and the Arduino Zero with modified serial pin definitions (TBD: Add).
-Most of the connections are hard-wired in the board, but a spare UART port is available on TP10 (TX) and TP11 (RX).

 ## Pinouts

 ## J1